Parameterized Inapproximability of Independent Set in $H$-Free Graphs: Acknowledgement

 There are many possible ways of approaching such a difficult problem, in order to obtain some positive results.
 One could give up on generality, and ask for the complexity of the problem on restricted instances.
 For example, while the \IS problem remains \NP-hard in subcubic graphs~\cite{GAREY1976237}, a straightforward greedy algorithm gives a 3-approximation.

 \paragraph{$H$-free graphs.} A large family of restricted instances, for which the \IS problem has been well-studied, comes from forbidding certain induced subgraphs.
 For a (possibly infinite) family $\cH$ of graphs, a graph $G$ is \emph{$\cH$-free} if it does not contain any graph of $\cH$ as an induced subgraph.
 If $\cH$ consists of just one graph, say $\cH = \{H\}$, then we say that $G$ is $H$-free.
-The investigation of the complexity of \IS in $H$-free graphs dates back to Alekseev, who proved the following.
+The investigation of the complexity of \IS in $\cH$-free graphs dates back to Alekseev, who observed that the so-called ``Poljak construction''~\cite{Po74} yields the following.